EngineerBetter/concourse-up/README.md

 $ concourse-up deploy chimichanga --domain chimichanga.engineerbetter.com
 ```

-In the example above Concourse-Up will search for a Route 53 hosted zone that matches `chimichanga.engineerbetter.com` or `engineerbetter.com` and add a record to the longest match (`chimichanga.engineerbetter.com` in this example).
+In the example above `concourse-up` will search for a Route 53 hosted zone that matches `chimichanga.engineerbetter.com` or `engineerbetter.com` and add a record to the longest match (`chimichanga.engineerbetter.com` in this example).
 The self-signed cert will also be generated using this domain.

 ## What it does

-Concourse up first creates an S3 bucket to store its own configuration and saves a `config.json` file there.
+`concourse-up` first creates an S3 bucket to store its own configuration and saves a `config.json` file there.

 It then uses Terraform to deploy the following infrastructure: